-Making dough is hard work.
-A good hand mixer will certainly make the job easier, but if you really want to free up some time (and your hands), you should consider a stand mixer.
+Making dough is hard work when you do it by hand.
+All of the kneading can be a serious hand and arm workout.
+A good hand mixer will certainly make the job easier, but if you really want to free up some time (and your hands), you might want to consider a stand mixer.
 These devices take just about all of the manual work out of mixing dough.
-You’ll have to add the ingredients and you might occasionally have to scrape the walls of the bowl, but for the most part, a stand mixer does all of the work for you.
-Below are some of our favorite models, so you can crank out the cookies even after the holidays are over.
+You’ll have to add the ingredients, and you might occasionally have to scrape the walls of the bowl, but for the most part, a stand mixer does all of the work for you.
+Below are some of our favorite models at every price range, from budget stand mixers in the $100 range to the higher-end models.

 Of course, good looks aren’t the only thing going for this classic from KitchenAid.
 This stand mixer has a large 5-quart bowl, which is big enough to make four loaves of bread in a single batch, and a mixing system that makes sure all of the ingredients in your bowl get incorporated.
 The KitchenAid Artisan Series also features a unique power hub that allows you to connect multiple attachments.